 An overload of stress at work can cause problems with relaxing at the end of the day and trouble sleeping, which leads to constant fatigue.
 If your employees seem overly tired or are complaining about not getting enough sleep, this could be a warning sign.

 Have you noticed someone suddenly struggling to get along with everyone and being irritable?
 This could be a sign the person is under a lot of pressure and may need some reassurance or help with their workload.
 Irritability can leave people feeling ineffective and unimportant.

 One of the signs of burnout is an inability to concentrate and remember things, ultimately leading to mistakes being made.
 You can help staff by being supportive and giving them space to talk about which aspects of their job are overwhelming them.
 Perhaps some of these can be delegated or made easier?
 Reassure them that they are not at risk of losing their job and that you just want to help.

-Burnout can frequently lead to depression, which can manifest itself as a drop in confidence, acting withdrawn and worrying about workload and deadlines.
-Encourage employees to talk about how they are feeling in a safe, non-judgemental environment.
+Burnout can frequently lead to depression, which can manifest itself as a drop in confidence, acting withdrawn, and worrying about workload and deadlines.
+Encourage employees to talk about how they are feeling in a safe, non-judgmental environment.